M5A1 Stuart Light Tank "U-Go" Restoration

 tanks would still be in service with the US Army in 2021, they'd

 who donated their time, energy, passion, and talent to bring this

-page was added with the approval of Fort Snelling Military Volunteers,
+This web page was originally created with the approval of Fort Snelling Military Volunteers,